Does nicotine increase testosterone or quietly wreck it?

 Oxidative stress and Leydig cells

 While the previous mechanisms explain why levels might look high, this mechanism explains the damage.
-Nicotine and the thousands of other chemicals in cigarette smoke induce significant oxidative stress in the testes.[4]
-This stress directly damages Leydig cells, which are the factories responsible for producing testosterone.
-Over time, this chronic damage can reduce the testes’ ability to respond to signaling hormones, potentially leading to primary hypogonadism later in life.
+Nicotine and the thousands of other chemicals in cigarette smoke induce oxidative stress in the testes.[4]
+This stress can damage Leydig cells, which are the factories responsible for producing testosterone.
+Over time, chronic damage can reduce the testes’ ability to respond to signaling hormones, raising the risk of primary hypogonadism later in life.

 Conditions linked to it

-Because the question “does nicotine raise testosterone” has a technically positive answer, men often overlook the clinical conditions that accompany this rise.
+Because the question “does nicotine raise testosterone” can have a technically positive answer, men often overlook the clinical conditions that can accompany this rise.
 The systemic damage caused by nicotine usually outweighs any hormonal elevation.

 Erectile Dysfunction (ED): This is the most common condition linked to nicotine use, regardless of testosterone levels.
 Nicotine causes vasoconstriction (narrowing of blood vessels) and damages the endothelial lining of the arteries.
 Even if a smoker has high testosterone, the blood cannot physically reach the penis effectively to sustain an erection.[5]

 Male Factor Infertility: Does nicotine increase testosterone?
-Yes.
+Sometimes.
 Does it help fertility?
 No. Smoking is strongly linked to lower sperm count, poor sperm motility (movement), and abnormal sperm morphology (shape).[6]
-The DNA within the sperm is also more likely to be fragmented, leading to lower conception rates and higher miscarriage risk.
+The DNA within sperm is also more likely to be fragmented, which can reduce the chance of successful conception.

-Metabolic Syndrome: While smokers may have higher T, they also have higher risks of visceral fat accumulation and insulin resistance over time.
-This creates a vicious cycle where visceral fat eventually increases the conversion of testosterone to estrogen, complicating the hormonal profile further.
+Metabolic Syndrome: While smokers may have higher T on some labs, they also have higher risks of visceral fat accumulation and insulin resistance over time.
+This creates a vicious cycle where visceral fat can increase the conversion of testosterone to estradiol, complicating the hormonal profile further.

 Symptoms and signals